MassiveNoobie/python-RSS-feeds/README.md

 # python-RSS-feeds
 python RSS feeds and sends to wordpress post, in a single script per rss feed.

-Is it possible for a website to grow passively by running monolithic scripts using our free task scheduler nodejs vuejs electronjs desktop app?
+Is it possible for a website to grow passively by running scripts using our free task scheduler nodejs vuejs electronjs desktop app?

 single scripts to run on https://canopys.io per rss feed, best as possible